 There’s plentiful space upfront thanks to a tall roof and a paired back windshield while enough seat and steering-wheel adjustment ensure you quickly set-up a comfortable driving position.
 Depending on how you like to sit, you might find the small steering wheel obscuring some of the dials.

-The back seats are less quirky, but still roomy – there’s even enough room for three adults sitting side-by-side thanks to a flat floor and wider middle seat than you’ll find in the back of a Tiguan.
+Space in the back is also great – there’s even enough room for three adults sitting side-by-side thanks to a flat floor and a wider middle seat than you’ll find in the back of a Tiguan.